Panasonic Lumix DMC-G85/G80

-The Panasonic Lumix DMC-G85/G80 (DMC-G81 in Germany) is a mid-level DSLR-styled Micro Four-Thirds mirrorless camera announced on September 19, 2016.
-It is the follow-up to the Panasonic Lumix DMC-G7.
-Its main improvements are a weather-sealed body, an upgraded EVF, no recording limit and the addition of 5-axis in-body image stabilization which works together with lens stabilization and a Post Focus function.
+The Panasonic Lumix DMC-G85/G80 (DMC-G81 in Germany) is a mid-level DSLR-styled Micro Four Thirds mirrorless camera announced on September 19, 2016.
+The follow-up to the Panasonic Lumix DMC-G7, its main improvements are a weather-sealed body, an upgraded electronic viewfinder, no recording limit (Only G85, USA version) and the addition of 5-axis in-body image stabilization which works together with lens stabilization and a Post Focus function.
 Like the G7, movies can be recorded in 4K resolution at 100 mbs.
 The G85/G80 body weighs 90g more than its predecessor.